bboehmke/QMultiFile/Readme.md

 # QMultiFile

-## Requirements

-* Qt 4.x
-* [QuaZIP](http://quazip.sourceforge.net/) 0.6.2+

 ## Features

 * Open files in archives as normal files
+* Actual supported Archives:
+    * ZIP
+    * TAR
+    * TAR.GZ
 * Easy to extend for more archive types
 * Support for wildcard in archive path

-## ToDo
+## Requirements

-* Support writing of files
+* Qt 4.x
+* [QuaZIP](http://quazip.sourceforge.net/) 0.6.2+

 ## How to Use